Daaaner-Toao/RBox/README.md

 * Manuel update function for packages

 ## Prerequesites
-In order to deploy RBox with all required dpendencies, following elements are required
+In order to deploy RBox with all required dpendencies, following environment is tested
 * ruby ~> 2.1.2
 * rails ~> 4.1.7
 * bundler ~>1.7.3